 Bananas Foster is a dessert.
 It is served warm, à la mode.

-To make Bananas Foster, bananas are peeled, sliced lengthwise in half, and sautéed in a heated mixture of melted butter, brown sugar, vanilla and banana liqueur for about 5 minutes.
+To make Bananas Foster, bananas are peeled, sliced lengthwise in half, and sautéed in a heated mixture of melted butter, brown sugar, vanilla extract, and banana liqueur for about 5 minutes.
 When they are heated, flaming rum is poured over top.
 The sautéed bananas are then set on top of a portion of ice cream, and drizzled with the sauce from the pan to serve.

 Bananas Foster was created at a restaurant called Owen Brennan’s French & Creole Restaurant (aka Owen Brennan’s Vieux Carré.)
 This was the old Brennan’s on Bourbon Street, New Orleans, Louisiana, US, not the current (2020) one at 417 Royal Street.
 The Royal Street restaurant wasn’t opened until the spring of 1956.
 The owner was Owen Edward Brennan; his chef was Paul Blangé (who was actually Dutch.)

 In 1951, Holiday Magazine asked Brennan for a recipe to accompany an article they were doing on his restaurant.